ErikKalkoken/www-0-cal-net/howto/onboarding.md

 ### Activate Discord
 {:.no_toc}

-Please make sure you are logged into Alliance Auth.
+Please make sure you are logged into RABIS Auth.
 Then go to Services and click the amber button with the check-mark next to Discord.

 ![Discord activate](/img/discord01.png)

 ### Authorize Discord app
 {:.no_toc}

-You will be asked to authorize our Discord app Alliance Auth.
+You will be asked to authorize our Discord app RABIS Auth.
 Please click on **Authorize** to proceed.

 ![Discord activate](/img/discord02.png)